Why do 250 million Christians celebrate Christmas on January 7?

 Orthodox and Coptic Christians don’t believe Jesus was born on a different day; they just use a different calendar.

-Millions of Christians, including those in Eastern Europe and across the Arab world, such as Palestine, and Egypt, are celebrating Christmas today.
+Millions of Christians, including those in Eastern Europe and across the Arab world, such as Palestine and Egypt, are celebrating Christmas today.

 Christmas Day commemorates the birth of Jesus Christ, who was born in Bethlehem.